Crop protection products are applied to plants to protect them from competing weeds and harmful fungi and insects.

-- In foodstuffs from animals (eggs, milk, meat, etc.) that have eaten treated crops
+- In products from animals that have eaten treated crops

 Types of food

-These are the crops that have directly been treated with a plant protection product.
+These are crops that have directly been treated with a pesticide.
 Residues from that treatment are measured.

 When a product is registered, all the GAP information is included on the product label.
 Farmers using the product must comply with the instructions on the label.